THE SKI & SPORTS CLUB OF WASHINGTON, DC

-She has served in this role since 1983.
-She is "famous" and highly regarded for composing the 1936-1986 Yearbook OF 216 pages that documents the start of the club and its growth through 1986.
-For the 85th Anniversary, she composed a short, inspiration speech delivered to a group of past presidents that gathered in an annual reception.
+She is "famous" and highly regarded for editing the 1936-1986 Yearbook of 216 pages that documents the start of the club and its growth through 1986.
+For the 85th Anniversary, she composed a short, inspiration speech delivered to the group of past presidents that gathered in its annual meeting .

 KATE HAYES – MEMORIES AND COMMENTS AT THE PAST PRESIDENTS RECEPTION, OCTOBER 2, 2021.

 In 1986 this club was the largest ski club in the U.S. with about 7,000 members & a 50th Anniversary still talked about.

 How?...The real answer takes a while...a whole 216 pages book-while.
 Bet you think it started small with a few people saying, "Let's start a ski club & plan trips."